 Covert gear is something that most companies offer in one form or another, and Hazard 4 is no different.
-The Armadillo pistol case is a semi-rigid zipper pouch at home with a 13” or smaller tablet/notebook or multiple handguns (I was able to shove in two Glock 17s and a Glock 19 with spare mags).
-Depending on what you want, the Armadillo case is a useful piece of gear that doesn’t hurt the wallet (MSRP is $45.98).
+The Armadillo pistol case is a semi-rigid zipper pouch at home with a 13 in. or smaller tablet/notebook or multiple handguns (I was able to shove in two Glock 17s and a Glock 19 with spare mags).
+Depending on what you want, the Armadillo case is a useful piece of gear that doesn’t hurt the wallet (MSRP is $45.98 as of this writing).
 But is it durable and functional?

 I will admit it, I don’t off-body carry much and I don’t have a notebook or a tablet that will fit in the Armadillo (well, seeing as I don’t even own a tablet I guess my imaginary tablet can fit in anything because it transcends this mortal dimension but I didn’t want to write a review based on an esoteric touch screen computer).
 But I did work the Armadillo into some daily use to get a feel for it.

 For off-body carry it blends right in to the caramel macchiato crowd, black and discreet with external molding that gives it the appearance of just about every other tablet pouch out there.
 It doesn’t have external velcro to tempt the addition of your favorite morale patches, because nothing ruins the covert look like a “I Shoot Motherfuckers in the Face” patch.
 The zipper closure is lockable and it comes with an optional shoulder strap if hand carry isn’t your bag or you are comfortable with the purse look.
 The Armadillo unzips and folds open totally, both top and bottom are semi-rigid to provide stiff support and protection when closed.